2015 Clarkson Cup

-The 2015 Clarkson Cup was a women's ice hockey tournament that was contested in Markham, Ontario to determine the champion of the Canadian Women's Hockey League from March 4 to March 7, 2014.
-The Boston Blades defeated the Montreal Stars by a 3-2 tally in overtime to claim their second title.
+The 2015 Clarkson Cup was a women's ice hockey tournament that was contested in Markham, Ontario to determine the champion of the Canadian Women's Hockey League from March 4 to 7, 2014.
+The Boston Blades defeated the Montreal Stars by a 3–2 tally in overtime to claim their second title.
 The tournament was played at Markham Centennial Centre.
 The overtime-winning goal was scored by Janine Weber, who became the first European player to score a Cup-winning goal.
 Weber's stick that she used to score the Cup-winning goal was donated to the Hockey Hall of Fame.